4.20 Sick Leave Loan Program

 This policy applies to regular status staff employees who have satisfactorily completed their initial probationary period in all offices and divisions of Gallaudet University, unless specifically covered by collective bargaining agreements made between Gallaudet University and certified bargaining agents.

-All sick leave hours borrowed must be repaid in accordance with the repayment schedule.
-If an employee voluntarily leaves the University or changes to a non-accrual leave status before the leave loan has been repaid, the employee must repay the remaining loan either by direct contribution of accumulated sick and/or annual leave hours or by direct payment.
+All sick leave hours borrowed must be repaid in accordance with an agreed-upon repayment schedule.
+If an employee leaves the University before the leave loan has been repaid, the employee must repay the remaining loan by direct payment.

 Gallaudet University Board of Trustees

-- A sick leave loan must be approved by the employee's supervisor and unit administrator and by the Director of Human Resources.
-If the leave is not approved or is reduced, the employee is given a written explanation.
+- A sick leave loan must be approved by the employee's supervisor and unit administrator and by Human Resources.

 - Leave may be borrowed for the employee's personal illness or injury only.